 2021 structural and alteration mapping at Goodspeed has outlined a large area of silica-clay-pyrite alteration with a 500 metre by 350 metre core of chlorite-magnetite (CMG) alteration containing stockwork quartz-magnetite-chalcopyrite veining in places.
-This CMG alteration is also found within and peripheral to Northisle's Red Dog copper-gold-molybdenum deposit 3.5 kilometres to the west, as well as its Hushamu copper-gold-molybdenum deposit 8 kilometres to the southeast.
-Further mapping, sampling and clay analyses will be carried out to aid focusing IP/Mag geophysical surveys followed by drilling.
+This CMG alteration is also found peripheral to and within the breccia comprising Northisle's Red Dog copper-gold-molybdenum deposit 3.5 kilometres to the west, Northwest Expo 6 kilometres northwest, as well as its Hushamu copper-gold-molybdenum deposit 8 kilometres to the southeast.
+Further mapping, sampling and clay analyses was commenced in the fall of 2022 and will be continued in early 2023 to support the in-progress surface geophysics program, with drill targets to be identified for follow-up in 2023.